sellisttg/AVP/AVP GitHub docs/ceremonies notes/Project Kickoff.md

-j.
-Used an iterative approach, where feedback informed subsequent work or versions of the prototype;
+#The Kick-off Meeting

+The project kick off meeting included brining the entire team together to identify the goals of the project and to disucss the overall timeline.
 The iterative development approach for this prototype uses the Agile/Scrum methodology guided by our resident Agile Coach (Hiren)
-1. Prior to begining the agile/scrum process, the team setup the facilities including the collaborative work-area, gathered supplies, selected the tools, configured the architecture, and identified each sprint goal
+1. the team setup the facilities including the collaborative work-area,
-2. Set up team collaboration site in tree.taiga.io [Evidence?] with the product backlog used to guide team
-3. At the beginning of each sprint, we identified the sprint backlog, held a sprint planning meeting using Agile Planning Poker
-4. Held daily scrum meetings at the same time and place with visibility of the Kanban task board
-5. Team co-location with visible persona's with clearly identified roles and goals
-6. Sprint Demo for review and to gather feedback from Product Owner and proxy users based on personas
-7. Sprint Retrospectives to help course correct the process
+2. gathered supplies,
+3. selected the tools,
+4. configured the architecture, and
+5. identified each sprint goal

+This information was shared with the team during the kick-off meeting with the Product Ownwer.

+The first task after the project kickoff was to idenfiy the product backlog.